oruga-ui/oruga/README.md

 Browse [online documentation here](https://oruga.io/documentation/).

-💅 For more info about components customization, go to the `Customization section` in the documentation.
+💅 For more info about components customization, [read carefully the "customization" section](https://oruga.io/documentation/#customization) in the documentation.

-🕹 To see Oruga in action, go to the `Example section` in the documentation.
+🕹 To see Oruga in action, go to the [Example section](https://oruga.io/documentation/#examples) in the documentation.

 Note: the documentation source code is in the `docs` directory, it serves as the demo as well.